mpluswow/ACore_Proxy/README.md

 remote_port = 8085
 ```

+Replace `YOUR.VPS.IP` with your VPS's actual IP address.

+---

+### 3. **Configure Realmlist**

-in your database set realmlist ip adress to your VPS ip.
+Finally, in your WoW server's database, set the `realmlist` IP address to your VPS's IP.

+---

+That's it!
+You should now have a fully working FRP setup on both Linux and Windows.
+Let me know if you need any further help!